1977474741/spa-custom-hooks/README.EN.md

     'UserInfo':{
         //name, the full name of the hook, it can be the same as the key above if the monitoring attribute is required, it is required name:'UserInfo',
-        //The name of the attribute to be monitored by watchKey, the attribute monitoring hook mode is required watchKey:'$store.state.userinfo',
+        //The property name in the store to be monitored by watchkey (equivalent to $store.state.userinfo), the attribute monitoring hook mode is required watchKey:'userinfo',
         //Whether to hit by default, not required
         hit: false,
         //deep Whether to monitor in depth, not required